ksmilevski/SocialNetwork/README.md

 - **Data Management:** [MockAPI](https://mockapi.io) for simulating RESTful backend services

 ## 🚀 Learning Outcomes
-This project is ideal for beginners aiming to:
 - Practice JavaScript DOM manipulation and event handling
 - Understand the flow of a typical web app (login → session → data interaction)
 - Work with external APIs to perform CRUD operations